Number of GPU devices present

 gpuDevice to associate each worker with one of the GPUs you want to use, using the device index.
 The

-Starting parallel pool (parpool) using the 'local' profile ...
+Starting parallel pool (parpool) using the 'Processes' profile ...
 Connected to the parallel pool (number of workers: 2).

 As a best practice, and for best performance, assign a different GPU to each worker.